-BLOG: Carol Dunbar outlines how our Local Authority Programme is tackling environmental concerns
+BLOG: Carol Dunbar outlines our work to tackle environmental concerns

 In November this year the world’s leaders will gather in Glasgow for a summit on climate change, where more robust action is expected to be agreed to battle global warming.

 With a majority of scientists agreed that warming is down to human activity a renewed effort at governmental level is to be welcomed but work on the ground in Ireland has been ongoing for some time and Co-operation Ireland has been playing its part.

 Through our Local Authority Programme (LAP), we have been facilitating a cross border response to climate change challenges after the representatives on the programme, who all work for local and city councils across the island, identified it as a growing challenge.

 The LAP is a partnership of representatives from the Society of Local Authority Chief Executives (SOLACE), Northern Ireland and the County and City Management Association (CCMA), Republic of Ireland.

 The Forum encourages practical co-operation between local authorities on a range of issues, which affect the whole island, and it has successfully delivered cross-border projects on waste management, community planning, shared services and leadership amongst others.

 The Forum recognised that Climate Change is a defining issue of our time and one which permeates every area of work within local authorities.
 With this in mind the Forum agreed to integrate this area of work into its work programme for 2020 and beyond.